Showing posts with label Winning MMA Fights. Show all posts

 He actually had three changes of opponent for the fight due to injuries and pull-outs.
 His eventual opponent was a very good, experienced striker who Mitchell fought once before.
 The end result was a great fight and a good clash of styles.

 Thanks to everyone on our team who helped out in the preparation in the weeks leading up to the fight.
 How a fighter performs on the night of a fight is a direct result of the training partners who he has trained with day in and day out over the weeks leading up to the fight.
-We are very lucky at Australian Combat Sports Academy to have so many great strikers and grapplers all training together under one roof in a safe environment that allows us to get great results like this.
+We are very lucky to have so many great strikers and grapplers all training together under one roof in a safe environment that allows us to get great results like this.

 MMA Melbourne

-Monday 14 October 2019
+Monday, 14 October 2019

 The Importance of Amateur MMA - MMA Melbourne